parthvasoya59/Foodies/README.md

 In that users can add products into cart and after that they can get final bill and buy product and track their product.

 ## Objective
-After development of this project, Travel Agency can Grow their business online
+After development of this project, Travel Agency can Grow their business online.
-Basically this platform provide any Travel Agency to bring their business online
+Basically this platform provide any Travel Agency to bring their business online.

 ## Scope
 	Mobile apps playing the role as a key lifestyle factor for majority of population..